johnoneil/fspec/README.md

 * Engineering: where analyses and code may flow from design documents and knowing the stale status of previous analyses or code is important as designs change.
 * Software development: where current linting tools frequently don't address file structure or naming conventions, or such areas may be addressed ad-hoc.

-`proclint` finds places where the current files and artifacts don't adhere to a carefully predefined process, and can do so automatically on change as part of CI.
+`fspec` finds places where the current files and artifacts don't adhere to a carefully predefined process, and can do so automatically on change as part of CI.

-In other words, `proclint`:
+In other words, `fspec`:

 * Lets you define directory naming and structure conventions.
 * Lets you define file naming and placement conventions.